dadhi/DryIoc/README.md

 * Constructor, property and field injection. *You can select What and Where to inject.*
 * Delegate factory registration.
 * Auto-registration via __MefAttributedModel__ extension (see below).
 * Tools for custom auto-wiring and registation.
-Check `DryIoc.UnitTests.AutoWiringTests` for example.
+Check `DryIoc.Samples.AutoWiring` for example.
 * `IsRegistered` check.
 * Open-generics without special syntax.
 * Arbitrary metadata object accociated with implementation.